- What does Flutter provide?

 Which software license(s) apply to Flutter and its dependencies?

 Flutter includes two components: an engine that ships as a dynamically linked binary, and the Dart framework as a separate binary that the engine loads.
-The engine uses multiple software components with many dependencies; view the complete list here.
+The engine uses multiple software components with many dependencies; view the complete list in its license file.

 The framework is entirely self-contained and requires only one license.